How Long Does it Take to Sell a House? Timeline Explained

 Your home is worth what a buyer is willing to pay for it.

-Because your listing price is the biggest factor in determining how long it takes to sell your house.
+Because your listing price is the biggest factor in determining how long it will take to sell your home.

 An exaggerated “asking price” is why you see listings sit on the market.